OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/85x0kQYn/API3.jpg)

-Next step is to create Method (POST) - Click on "Actions" to "Create Method", Select "Lambda Function" in "Integration type", mark the "Proxy integration", choose your "Lambda Function", When done, click on "Save".
+Next step is to create Method (POST) - Click on "Actions" to "Create Method", select "Lambda Function" in "Integration type", mark the "Proxy integration", choose your "Lambda Function", when done, click on "Save".

 ![This is image](https://i.postimg.cc/mkM6tpfZ/API4.jpg)